 Scripture writing isn’t a new practice in-fact in Deuteronomy 17:18-20 it reads:

-Throughout history Scribes were tasked with writing down Gods words to ensure it was preserved and passed down from generation to generation.
+Throughout history Scribes were tasked to copy scripture, this ensured that Gods words was preserved and passed down from generation to generation.
 In the passage above, we see the importance of writing scripture.
 Kings of Israel were commanded to write out Gods laws that they would be knowledgeable about his commands and learn how to honor God in the process.

 On the surface, scripture writing might seem pretty simplistic but it actually has some surprising benefits.
 It takes as little as 10 minutes a day or longer depending on the Scripture Writing plan that you are following.
 Scripture writing allows you to savor God’s word, as you careful pen each word onto paper.Writing helps you to remember what you have read or even help point out details you may have missed while reading.